 AP Computer Science Principiles Brochure

 On April 25, 2017 we test flew our first of 4 drones.
 This drone was built by second year Computer Technology students.
 The drone was assembled from scratch.
-We will be building 3 more drones this year with Digital Media and first year Computer Technology students.
+We will be building 2 more drones this year with Digital Media and first year Computer Technology students.
+The drones allow their instructor, Simone Lawrence, to integrate Science, Technology, Engineering and Mathematics (STEM) into their course work.
 Second year students are working to set up a remote camera on their drone and a navigation system.

 The Winning Design was submitted by Noah Bartle a senior from Sandusky High School.
 His design included a Intel i7-7700 3.6 Ghz CPU, Radeon RX 480 Graphics card, 16 GB DDR4 3000 RAM, a 512 GB SSD, 750 W power supply, 27 inch widescreen monitor and more.
 The case is a black with red trim Enermax Ostrog GT case and it looks great with the red RGB lights on the motherboard, graphics cars, power supply and case fans.

 First year Computer Technology students competed their PC Project.
 For the project students research the parts need to build 6 new computers according to the business scenario given.
 They must research the compatibility and reliability of each part they will be using in the build of their computers.
 Students then must prepare a presentation along with written documentation.
 Here they will include their justification of how the part chosen meets the needs of the customer and warranty information.
 The student with the best design will have their design chosen and used to build 6 new classroom computers.
 Check back to see the winning design.